ScaleBSD/scalebsd.github.io/_drafts/scaling.md

   - poor cache locality between L3 caches or NUMA domains

-Locking granularity is in essence having one lock being simultaneously accessed by many different hardware threads.
-This stems from having a global resource (memory, routing table entry, etc) that can only be accessed one at a time.
+Locking granularity is in essence the relative size of the scope that a single lock protects.
+The most coarse grained was a single lock serializing all access to the kernel "Big Kernel Lock" or "BKL" in Linux or "Giant" in FreeBSD.
+This was gradually improved to locking individual subsystems, then individual data structures, then fields in data structures.
+Even with fine grained locking, not infrequently do we run in to the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed one at a time.
 Early on in SMP efforts this can easily be addressed by moving from serializing all work in a subsystem (e.g.